Aberkirdow History, Family Crest & Coats of Arms

 Aberkirdow Spelling Variations

-spelling variations with single names.
+Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 Aberkirdow has appeared Aberkirder, Aberkerdour, Aberchirdour and others.

 Early Notables of the Aberkirdow family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Aberkirdow Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Aberkirdow Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Aberkirdow family to Ireland
+Migration of the Aberkirdow family

 Many Scottish families suffered enormous hardships and were compelled to leave their country of birth.
 They traveled to Ireland and Australia, but mostly to the colonies of North America, where many found the freedom and opportunity they sought.
 It was not without a fight, though, as many were forced to stand up and defend their freedom in the American War of Independence.
 The ancestors of these Scots abroad have rediscovered their heritage in the last century through the Clan societies and other organizations that have sprung up across North America.
 Immigration and passenger ship lists show some important early immigrants bearing the name Aberkirdow: James Aberkirder who settled in Virginia in 1690.